martindale/i-am-a-skid/README.md

 #Installation

-You'll need to Node.js to install this.
+You'll need to have Node.js to install this.
+If you don't know what it is, it's basically a cool thing that runs Javascript in your command prompt/terminal.
+Head to https://nodejs.org and download it.
+Afterwards, you'll be able to install with the following command:

 >	npm install -g i-am-a-skid